Contributing to ROCm-DS#

 Pull Request Guidelines#

 When you create a pull request, you should target the default branch.
-Our current default branch is the develop branch, which serves as our integration branch.
+Our repositories typically use the develop branch as the default integration branch.

 /* ************************************************************************